Z3Prover/FirewallChecker/README.md

 Includes console applications to check the equivalence of two firewalls, or analyze the action of a firewall on a single packet.
 It was developed for use inside Microsoft Azure to analyze changes to Windows Firewall generation logic.

-The underlying principles of operation are explained in the blog post [Checking Firewall Equivalence with Z3](https://medium.com/@ahelwer/checking-firewall-equivalence-with-z3-c2efe5051c8f), and are based on the whitepaper [Checking Cloud Contracts in Microsoft Azure](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/nbjorner-icdcit2015.pdf) by Nikolaj Bjørner and Karthick Jayaraman.
+The underlying principles of operation are explained in the blog post [Checking Firewall Equivalence with Z3](https://medium.com/@ahelwer/checking-firewall-equivalence-with-z3-c2efe5051c8f), and are based on the whitepaper [Checking Cloud Contracts in Microsoft Azure](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/nbjorner-icdcit2015.pdf) by Nikolaj BjÃ¸rner and Karthick Jayaraman.

 ## Build & Test